jsohlendorff/continuous_time_LTMLE/note.typ

 2. $||phi_tau^* (dot; hat(eta)) - phi_tau^* (dot; eta)||_(L^2_P (O)) = o_P (1)$,
    with $||f||_(L^2_P (O)) = (mean(P) [f (O)^2])^(1/2)$.

-Simple sufficient conditions for this to happen are provided in Lemma ?.
+Simple sufficient conditions for this to happen are provided in Lemma *NOT DONE YET*.
 Alternatively, one may use cross-fitting/sample splitting (@chernozhukovDoubleMachineLearning2018) to ensure that the empirical process term is negligible.

 To obtain the rates in @eq:remainder, we find the second order remainder term $R_2 (eta_0, eta)$